jeremyschulman/netcfgbu/docs/configuration-file.md

 ## Defaults

-The configuration requires at a mininum the following items, all of which support the use of environment variables.
+All of the default values support the use of environment variables as shown in the example below.
+All of these defaults also support the use of `NETCFGBU_` enviornment variables as described [here](environment_variables.md).

 **`inventory`**<br/>
 File path to the inventory CSV.